sboesebeck/morphium/docs/poppydb.md

 Do not confuse this with `maxMessageSizeBytes` (48MB): that bounds a single **wire protocol message** — the envelope — so a bulk insert can carry multiple documents of up to `maxBsonObjectSize` each in one message.
+Both sides of that bound are enforced:
+Morphium's wire drivers split oversized write payloads (insert documents, update/delete statements) into several messages under the advertised limit — transparently, with summed counters and correctly shifted error indices — and PoppyDB caps **reply** batches (find/getMore/aggregate cursors) at `maxBsonObjectSize` worth of documents per batch like mongod, handing out the remainder via the cursor.

 Configurable via `--max-bson-size <bytes>` (0 disables the check entirely — then `hello` advertises a permissive 128MB), programmatic via `poppyDb.setMaxBsonObjectSize(bytes)` or